7 min

 Progress, Not Perfection

 Small improvements in food quality compound over time.
-Even replacing one processed item weekly with a whole food makes a difference.
+Even replacing one processed item weekly with a whole food makes a measurable difference.

 Listen to Your Body